 Newer website at web.icelotto.com:

 In any case, I have noticed several areas of concern while conducting this review and exploring the original IceLotto website (www.icelotto.com).
-None of these issues is necessarily a huge problem on its own, but taken together, they give us ample reason to proceed with caution.
+None of these issues is necessarily a huge problem on its own but taken together; they give us ample reason to proceed with caution.

 Poorly Maintained Website

-The first thing jumped out at me immediately upon visiting the website was the poor design right at the top of the homepage with oversized images, illegible text overlaying those images and a general sense of confusion due to all of that.
+The first thing that jumped out at me immediately upon visiting the website was the poor design right at the top of the homepage with oversized images, illegible text overlaying those images, and a general sense of confusion due to all of that.
 The IceLotto blog is also chock-full of broken images.